Alumni and Friends | News and Announcements

 One of the core conceptual collaborations within this particular production is between the show itself and its venue.

-“On the first of rehearsal, Devin told us to think of the story in a cyclical theme and that we were a cast that has been stuck in the opera house forced to retell this story over and over again,” Pelham added. “…there’s so much history in the space itself and interesting connections you can make within this show that performing it in this venue feels almost haunting.”
+“On the first of day of rehearsal, Devin told us to think of the story in a cyclical theme and that we were a cast that has been stuck in the opera house forced to retell this story over and over again,” Pelham added. “…there’s so much history in the space itself and interesting connections you can make within this show that performing it in this venue feels almost haunting.”

 Sudman described this cyclical theme as a curse that resulted from no one in the show learning their lessons after allowing their basic and most inhuman hungers motivate them.
 This theme of hunger is the “driving mechanic” of this production, from the people on the street stricken by famine to the bloodthirsty titular character.